mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

                         schemes:
                             combine_schemes_together:
                                 label: combine schemes (in this case poi and line)
-                                searchType: currentExtent # Initial state of checkbox for limiting feature loading to current visible map portion. [all / currentExtent] (default: currentExtent).
+                                searchType: currentExtent
                                 combine:
                                     - poi
                                     - line
-                                roles: #Show this schema only to users with (at least one of) these roles
+                                roles: # Show this schema only to users with (at least one of) these roles
                                     - root
                                     - ROLE_GROUP_EDITING